JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7888 days**.

-And here is a just a random fact -  **Wasps that feed on ferment occasionally get drunk and pass out**.
+And here is a just a random fact -  **Lake Baikal, in Siberia, is the deepest lake in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)